Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

   	Line 5 - Here, the computer stores the number we’re currently looking at. __Remember, we start at 1__.

-   	Line 7 - The computer looks at the number that is before the one we are holding
+   	Line 7 - The computer looks at the number that is before the one we are holding.

-    	Line 9 - This line checks two things:
+        Line 8 - This line is super important!
+It checks two things:

- 	* Is there still a number before the current one? (j >= 0)
+		* Is there a player before the current one? (j >= 0)

-   	and

-	* Is the number before the current one bigger than the current toy? (numbers[j] > temp)
+		* Does this player have a smaller score than the current player? (high_scores[j][1] < key[1])

-	If both answers are yes, it means the current toy doesn’t belong where it is, and we need to move the bigger toy to the right to make space.
+	__If both answers are yes, it means the current player should be placed before the one we’re looking at.
+(We convert scores to numbers with int() because they are written as strings.)__

  	Line 11 - This moves the bigger number to the right.